End of support for Bitbucket Server hosting on Windows

 Microsoft Windows has always been an inferior platform for hosting Bitbucket Server when compared to Linux.
 As a result, there have always been a number of restrictions including no support for Data Center licenses or running licenses with user tiers greater than 500 users.
 Disk I/O and process forking performance is poor on Windows and this impacts Bitbucket’s performance.
 For those instances running on Windows, a superior user experience is available by hosting on Linux or by migrating to Bitbucket Cloud.
 Furthermore, Linux has always provided superior tooling to help our support engineers help you whether you need help understanding the load on your system or diagnosing and solving problems.

-Taking all of this into account, we have decided to progress the Windows end-of-life alongside the Server license end-of-life.
+Taking all of this into account, we've decided to progress the Windows end of support alongside the Server license end of support.

 Does this impact users on Windows clients?